The Best Street Art in Buenos Aires, Argentina

 Did you know that Palermo is the largest neighborhood in Buenos Aires?
 Within Palermo, you’ll find a variety of smaller sub-neighborhoods, including Palermo Viejo, Palermo Soho, and Palermo Hollywood.
 However, each of these areas has its own unique vibe and plenty of attractions to explore.

 So, if you’re a fan of street art, Palermo is worth a visit!
+Explore how to spend one day in Palermo exploring the best the neighborhood has to offer!

 Take a stroll through the neighborhoods and see what hidden gems you can find or join a street art tour.
 You never know what incredible artwork might be just around the corner!